 Getting charged with a crime in the Metro Detroit area can be scary.
 When you don’t know what your future holds, you’ll likely have concerns about how the legal process will unfold.

-At Schwartz Criminal Defense Firm, we offer consultations so you can address your questions before committing to representation.
+At Schwartz Law Group, we offer consultations so you can address your questions before committing to representation.
 We’ve answered some frequently asked questions below for peace of mind and convenience.

 The Detroit police must read you your Miranda rights when they arrest you.
 These rights include the right to remain silent and the right to an attorney.
 The police will also inform you that anything you say can be held against you in court.
 If you can’t afford an attorney, one can be appointed for you.